-One Act, Book Musical, Rated G
+1 Act, Book Musical, Rated PG

 This quirky adaptation of the Robert Louis Stevenson classic highlights the consequences of substance abuse.

-One of the country's leading creators of theatre for young audiences - Theatreworks/USA - masterfully converts Robert Louis Stevenson's masterpiece in JEKYLL AND HYDE (Youth Version).
+One of the country's leading creators of theatre for young audiences - Theatreworks/USA - masterfully converts Robert Louis Stevenson's masterpiece in Jekyll And Hyde (Youth Version).

 Visit the Jekyll And Hyde (Youth Version) page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.

 "Pacific Overtures" has played in New York City four times: it's original 1976 production, and three revivals: 1984 (The York Theatre, which transferred to the Promenade), 2002 (Lincoln Center - in Japanese!) and 2004 (Roundabout Theatre at Studio 54)